v0.1.0 · AI-native

 principles

 htmx completed HTML.
-Kilnx completes htmx.
-Every design decision serves a single goal: make the backend as simple as the problem demands, not as complex as the tools allow.
+Kilnx gives htmx the backend it assumes already exists: raw declarations go in, a solid binary comes out.
+Makes the backend as simple as the problem demands, not as complex as the tools allow.

 00The complexity is the tool's fault, not the problem's